sailfish009/goodvibes/MAINTAINING.md

 manual process, but it wouldn't be that hard to write a little script.

 Then, and before modifying the po files on our side, synchronize with Weblate and lock it.
-We can do it either via the web interface, either via the client.
+We can do it either via the client `wlc`, either via the web interface (under *Manage -> Repository maintenance*).

     # Lock Weblate translation
     wlc lock